Brewers Fayre: Fun Factories and Play Zones

 Most Brewers Fayre sites have some sort of children's play area.
 A few pubs feature an outdoor children's play area.
-All sites which were known as Brewsters have a big indoor multi-level soft play area known as the Fun Factory, with the exception of a small number of pubs which cut the size of the fun factories to make way for more dining space and renamed them Play Zones.
+All sites which were known as Brewsters have a large indoor multi-level soft play area known as the Fun Factory, with the exception of a small number of pubs which cut the size of their Fun Factories to make way for more dining space and renamed them Play Zones.
 Brewster the Bear was the firm's own mascot who appeared in the indoor Fun Factories (and occasionally dining areas) until 2015.
 Brewers Fayre originally had Charlie Chalk as their mascot, but he was replaced after the take over of Brewsters in 1999.
-A few Brewers Fayre sites which did not become Brewsters also had Charlie Chalk Fun Factories which kept running until they were eventually sold in 2007.
+A few standalone Brewers Fayre sites which did not become Brewsters also had Charlie Chalk Fun Factories; these restaurants were eventually sold in 2007 to other competitors such as Greene King's "Wacky Warehouse" brand and Mitchells & Butlers' "Fuzzy Ed's".

-Brewers Fayre specialises in birthday parties for children, allowing private use of the Fun Factory.
+Brewers Fayre specialises in birthday parties for children, allowing private use of their Fun Factories.

 In 2013, along with a refurbishment in the Brewers Fayre brand launched a new themed children's menu with The Beano's Dennis the Menace as the new mascot, which was previously meant to feature Scooby-Doo.
-In 2015, all Fun Factories and Play Zones were refurbished and incorporated the Dennis the Menace theme and renamed "Play at Brewers Fayre".
+In 2015, all Fun Factories and Play Zones were refurbished to incorporated the Dennis the Menace theme, and were renamed "Play at Brewers Fayre".